axanthos/orange3-textable-prototypes/doc/widgets/SciHubator.rst

    A valid DOI is required for being processed by Sci-Hub.
 The warning indicates that nothing was typed in the DOI field.

 *Step 1/3: Pre-processing...*
+   The PDF is being downloaded
 *Step 2/3: Processing...*
+   The PDF is being processed into a raw text.
 *Step 3/3: Post-processing...*
+   Segmentations are applied to the text.